Jeremy Spencer

 Jeremy Cedric Spencer (born 4 July 1948) is a British musician, best known for playing slide guitar and piano in the original line-up of the rock band Fleetwood Mac.
-A member since Fleetwood Mac's inception in July 1967, he remained with the band until his abrupt departure in February 1971, when he joined the "Children of God", a new religious movement now known as "The Family International", with which he is still affiliated.
+A member since Fleetwood Mac's inception in July 1967, he remained with the band until his abrupt departure in February 1971, when he joined the "Children of God", a religious organisation now known as "The Family International", with which he is still affiliated.
 After a pair of solo albums in the 1970s, he continued to tour as a musician, but did not release another album until 2006.
 He released further solo albums from 2012 onwards and has also recorded as part of the folk trio Steetley.
 As a member of Fleetwood Mac, he was inducted into the Rock and Roll Hall of Fame in 1998.

-Personal life
+Early life

 Spencer was born in Hartlepool, County Durham, and began taking piano lessons at the age of nine.
 Switching to guitar in his teens, his speciality became the slide guitar, and he was influenced by the American blues musician Elmore James.